-Miniaturk Museum is a showcase that reflects the historical and cultural heritage in every corner of Turkey.
-Turkey is located in Anatolia, which has a history of thousands of years.
-You can make a list of historical places to visit in Turkey by visiting Miniaturk.
+Miniaturk Museum is a showcase that reflects the historical and cultural heritage that Turkey has to offer.
 You can be sure that the abundance of these works will surprise you.

 In this article, you can find general information about Miniaturk Museum located on the shores of Istanbul’s Golden Horn.
-In addition, Miniaturk entrance fee and opening hours are also noted.
+In addition, Miniaturk entrance fee and opening hours are also noted at the bottom lines.

 Things to See in Miniaturk Museum